MokoSan/Stoicon2020/8_TheArtOfStoicJoy.md

       6. We don't anything to make others happy.
       7. No one has the power to hurt us.
 We hurt ourselves.
       8. Implies, we don't have the power to hurt others.
 Others hurt themselves.
       9. Why is injustice a burden?
-Because it hurts us!
+Because it hurts __us__!
 When we don't give others what is rightfully theirs, we believe that it will benefit us.
 Foolishness is a burden, not a road to joy.
 5. Foolishness => Practical Wisdom.
 Excess => Moderation.
 Fearfulness => Courage.
 Injustice => Justice.